 Notice how the MACD’s are green on every chart above?
 That means that gold has not yet broken down, although many people’s expectations have.
 This is how markets work.
 There is only one definite in all of this; it is you against the market and the market makes all the rules.

 So what is wrong with gold?
 Nothing, yet.
 There is a lot wrong with peoples’ perceptions and in many cases, egos, because they choose to fight something that just does not care.
 Gold is correcting in the face of world wide QE because gold is correcting in the face of world wide QE.
 Whether it is the unwinding of the euro risk trade or indeed the evil cabal so well documented by the gold “community”, gold is correcting.

 Make the correction work for, not against you by being prepared at all times, especially those times of sentiment extremes.
-There is an extreme upcoming that is diametrically opposite to the over bullish one from late September and early October.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
+There is an extreme upcoming that is diametrically opposite to the over bullish one from late September and early October.NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Oh, and follow @BiiwiiNFTRH Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
+Oh, and follow @BiiwiiNFTRH.
+Support free quality content; please disable AdBlock on Biiwii.com and/or donate... thank you!
 Add to SocialTrade